smarr/ReBench/docs/config.md

 **run details and variables:**

-A VM can additionally use the keys for [run details](#runs) and [variables](#benchmark) (`input_sizes`, `cores`, `variable_values`).
+An executor can additionally use the keys for [run details](#runs) and [variables](#benchmark) (`input_sizes`, `cores`, `variable_values`).

 ## Experiments

-Experiments combine virtual machines and benchmark suites.
+Experiments combine executors and benchmark suites.
 They can be defined by listing suites to be used and executions.
-Executions can simply list VMs or also specify benchmark suites.
+Executions can simply list executors or also specify benchmark suites.
 This offers a lot of flexibility for defining the desired combinations.

 **description and desc:**